-Author follows a pattern where he lands in the station and then tries to locate a hotel around it, which becomes a story in itself as it tells a lot about the town and brings out the sharp contrast with the established cities.
-He walks into the by lanes of these towns, gorges on the street food while explaining the scene of the food to you and tries to talk to a people on the street and extract stories of the place.
-He tries to locate any old heritage building that may exist and if he finds one, he tries to see is there are any stories the place has to tell.
+The author follows a pattern where he lands in the station.
+And then tries to locate a hotel around it, which becomes a story in itself.
+As it tells a lot about the town.
+And brings out the sharp contrast with the established cities.
+He walks into the by lanes of these towns, gorges on the street food while explaining the scene of the food to you.
+And tries to talk to a people on the street and extract stories of the place.
+He tries to locate any old heritage building that may exist.
+And if he finds one, he tries to see if there are any stories the place has to tell.
 Invariably every place has some stories, some historical connection.

-Between the two sections he brings out the contrast between South Indian towns and North Indian ones, former being cleaner and their people being more predictable, but not as vibrant.
-He talks about his feeling at home when he meets a Tamil tourist group in Jhansi – an emotion that I completely connect with as a North Indian living in South India.
+Between the two sections, he brings out the contrast between South Indian towns and North Indian ones.
+Former being cleaner and their people being more predictable, but not as vibrant.
+He talks about his feeling at home when he meets a Tamil tourist group in Jhansi.
+An emotion that I completely connect with as a North Indian living in South India.

 Not as polished as his second, still a unique kind of journey that takes you to towns you have heard, you have stepped foot into but never bothered to see beyond the station, makes Chai Chai an interesting read.

 Buy Chai Chai: Travels in Places Where You Stop But Never Get Off by Bishwanath Ghosh at Amazon.